qiweiii/qiweiy.me/README.md

 In 2023/2024, I did some refactoring, switched from `npm` to `pnpm`, changed all `sst` CDK constructs and `sls` configs to raw AWS CDK constrcuts, since those 2 libraries were actually making my life more difficult, changed all `js` to `ts`, updated frontend styles, and updated lots of code since there are breaking changes from dependencies.

-A new fullstack cdk template is created [here](https://github.com/qiweiii/fullstack-cdk-app).
+A new fullstack cdk template can be found [here](https://github.com/qiweiii/fullstack-cdk-app).

 ## Deploy